mivek/python-metar-taf-parser/README.md

 ## Internationalization

 The following locales are supported:
 - en (default)
 - fr
 - de
 - pl
 - it

+To add or complete locales please see [CONTRIBUTING](CONTRIBUTING.md)